-Liz and I are both committed to helping teen moms or single moms who find themselves in a crisis pregnancy, and we both offer our services at a discount (based upon financial need) as long as we are available for your due date.
+We are committed to helping teen moms or single moms who find themselves in a crisis pregnancy, and we offer our services at a discount (based upon financial need) as long as we are available for your due date.
 Additionally, we are committed to mentoring young moms on parenting skills, breastfeeding, support, resources, etc. If you landed on this page in search of court ordered parenting classes, check out the Hampton Roads Parenting Education Network.

 Amelia’s husband is a thirty year U.S. Navy enlisted retired veteran, and her father served in the U.S. Marine Corps for twenty years.
 As a military brat and spouse, she knows firsthand the tight finances and sacrifices that military families have to make.
 Military families are eligible for a 10% discount for birth doula services.

 Amelia will be starting a natural childbirth class series in January of 2018, and Liz will be assisting her.
-They will be a weekly, 6 class series.
-Amelia is certified by CAPPA, and both Liz and Amelia are working on a childbirth educator certification with Madriella.
+Each series will consist of 6 weekly classes.
+Amelia is certified as a childbirth educator by CAPPA, and both Liz and Amelia are working on a childbirth educator certification with Madriella.

 Amelia’s childbirth classes are approved for the Midwifery Center, DePaul.

 If you have any additional questions, please feel free to contact one of us: